Have you seen the joke circulating – the dog says to his human, “now you know why I eat the furniture!”

 But, the changes must directly address each variable that contributes to the turf deterioration – even if we have to do things in stages.
 Our solution (s) must be more than just throwing out grass seed and extra fertilizer.
 We have identified multiple detrimental factors – some are constant and will not go away – some are ongoing but are treatable.
 The problems are challenging and the solutions are complex on some levels and relatively easy fixes on other levels.
 We will begin to make direct corrections starting this year.

-If you wish to refer to either of the recent “big info” announcements, click on the corresponding picture below.
+If you wish to refer to either of the recent “big info” announcements, click on the corresponding links below.

 Given this upcoming season will cover a 15 ½ month period – what are the membership fees for the 2020-2021 season?
 The new season calendar is confusing – are you saying SWCDP will close again in September?